addisaba-software-solutions/Dating-App/README.md

 # Dating-App
-This repository is to be used for the dating app
+This repository is to be used for the dating app.